eliardneru/WallpaperChanger/README.md

 ## will this waste my ram?
 it uses 4mb of ram last time i checked, i did have some troubles with memory leak's in other wallpaper switchers such as john's
 ## does this has bugs?
-definitly
+definitely
-## will you updade this?
+## will you update this?
 not sure, it has enough features for my personal usage
 ## why is everything in main?
 i don't like headers